LongNguyen3069/PortfolioProjects/Amazon_Project_README.md

 Amazon Sales & Reviews SQL Analysis
-📌 Project Overview
+Project Overview

 This project analyzes an Amazon Sales and Reviews dataset using SQL Server (T-SQL) to uncover insights related to product pricing, customer ratings, and sentiment trends across brands.

-The goal of this project is to demonstrate real-world SQL skills such as data exploration, aggregation, joins, window functions, CTEs, temp tables, and view creation — while producing analysis-ready outputs for Tableau visualizations.
+The goal is to demonstrate real-world SQL skills such as data exploration, aggregation, joins, window functions, CTEs, temp tables, and view creation, while producing analysis-ready outputs for Tableau visualizations.

-🛠️ Tools & Technologies
+Tools & Technologies

 SQL Server (T-SQL)